Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 + public_ip = (known after apply)

-Despite creating an EC2 instance using the same configuration in the default workspace, Terraform disregards its existence in a new workspace.
+Despite creating an EC2 instance with the same configuration in the default workspace, Terraform ignores it in a new workspace.
 This creates many possibilities for how infrastructure management may happen in various environments.
-The isolated nature of the Terraform workspace is used to test out modifications to the existing configuration before applying them to the critical environment, but this is just one of the use cases.

 How to delete a Terraform workspace